MichaelCurrin/dev-resources/resources/javascript/packages/vite/index.md

 - Uses ESBuild internally for speed, which is built in Go and handles bundling about 30 times faster than using Node.
 - It handles TypeScript code by converting it to plain JS without you having to do an in between step.
 You still need to do you typechecks separately though.
 - Bundles your installed NPM packages.
+- Bundles your CSS from imports - these get added to your `index.html` at build time.
+No need for installing and using style loader plugins like in Webpack, which would add CSS to your JS and then add them to the page once JS is loaded.

 ### Comparison with Webpack